cultureamp/stencil-elm-output-target/README.md

-we currently don't use the names `ActionButton` and `ActionMenu` from the TypeScript source code to generate the Elm custom type constructors their value types.
+we currently don't use the names `ActionButton` and `ActionMenu` from the TypeScript source code to generate the Elm custom type constructors or their value types.
 Instead, we generate generic names based on the prop name (`primaryAction`):

 ```elm